ComputationalBiomedicineGroup/Rectangle/README.md

 ## Installation

-You need to have Python 3.10 or newer installed on your system.
+You need to have Python 3.10 or higher installed on your system.
 If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

 How to install Rectangle: